Ewelti/EuroAquaticMacroInverts/README.md

 ## R folder
 ### Analyses:

--calculate trends of biodiversity metrics for each of the 1816 sites
+Calculation of trends of biodiversity metrics for each of the 1816 sites

--meta-analysis models to get overall trend for each metric (Trend ~ 1 + (1|study_ID) + (1|Country)
+Meta-analysis models to get overall trend for each metric (Trend ~ 1 + (1|study_ID) + (1|Country)

--models with drivers for each metric trend (2 step model)
+Models with drivers for each metric trend (2 step model)

--moving window analysis
+Moving window analysis

+Sensitivity analysis

 ### HPC analysis: